Corporate Collaboration Council

 CEO, Fletcher Spaght

-Mr. Fletcher was a Ph.D. candidate and instructor of International Business at the Wharton School at the University of Pennsylvania.
-Prior to his career at Wharton, he was a Captain and jet pilot in the U.S. Air Force.
+Mr. Fletcher was a PhD candidate and instructor in international business at the Wharton School of the University of Pennsylvania.
+Prior to Wharton, he was a Captain and jet pilot in the US Air Force.
+Mr. Fletcher also holds an MBA from Southern Illinois University and a BA from The George Washington University.

 President and CEO, Recycled Energy Development